CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 <img width="598" alt="Auto-Instrumentation Config Example" src="https://user-images.githubusercontent.com/23483887/101016659-02ccad00-3561-11eb-8217-f8cd217b6c88.png">

-Refer to our documentation for all of the auto-instrumentation parameters explained in detail [!Auto-Instrumentation Parameters](https://docs.appdynamics.com/display/PRO45/Enable+Auto-Instrumentation+of+Supported+Applications).
+Refer to our documentation for all of the auto-instrumentation parameters explained in detail [Auto-Instrumentation Parameters](https://docs.appdynamics.com/display/PRO45/Enable+Auto-Instrumentation+of+Supported+Applications).

 Cluster Agent automatically and dynamically applies the configuration changes to all applications in the cluster.